updraft-com/python-test/README.md

 1. A component that schedules a collection/ payment for a specific monthly repayment amount of an active loan.
 2. A component that runs periodically and updates the status of all pending collections.

 Note that this system runs everyday and the first component only needs to run for the loans that are due a collection today (using date_of_collection).
 For eg -  If a date_of_collection is 20 and today is 20-08-2023, then only we will schedule a collection, provided a loan is active.
-Definition of active loan is provided in the instructions below.
+Definition of an active loan is provided in the instructions below.

 For both the above components, we will be using these endpoints: Create a payment, Get a payment respectively.
 Attached are two CSVs are useful for building and testing the system -